 Last updated on January 4th, 2019 at 02:31 pm

-It’s relaxing to sit next to a backyard fire on a cool fall night.
-Before you light a fire, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed or if there are special rules for fire pits.
+Nothing says “fall” like a crisp moonlit night gathered with loved ones around a cozy backyard fire.
+But before you begin, be sure to check your local laws and consult with your homeowners’ association to see if fires are allowed, or if there are any special rules to follow.
 If you’re all clear, here are some tips to safely enjoy your fall fires.

 - Park it in the right spot.
 Put your fire pit on a level stone, concrete or brick surface.
 Make sure it’s at least 10 feet away from your house, trees and anything flammable.
 You should also consult the safety warnings in your owner’s manual.